Table of contents

 - People who know how to compromise computers.

-- Data breach monitor scans the dark web to determine if your personal information was leaked due to a data leak.
-If you’re asking yourself what is a data leak, it’s a breach that exposes the sensitive information of individuals and businesses.
+- Data breach monitor alerts you if your email or accounts appear in a data leak, so you can act quickly before attackers exploit your information.
+If you’re asking yourself what a data leak is, it’s a breach that exposes the sensitive information of individuals and businesses.

 Conclusion